KannonZenetism/zenetism-field-physics/structural-neuroscience/SN03-neurodivergent-cognition-and-the-architecture-of-mind.md

 The principle that a cognitive system may exhibit features of multiple structural profiles simultaneously, producing a composite architecture that reflects the interaction of its component configurations.

 **Definition 7 (Variation–Pathology Distinction):**
-The diagnostic criterion distinguishing structural variation (dIc/dτ ≥ 0; coherence is maintained or generated through characteristic operations) from structural pathology (dIc/dτ < 0; coherence is depleting without replenishment through entropic capture of the architecture).
+The diagnostic criterion distinguishing structural variation (dIc/dτ ≥ 0; coherence is maintained or generated through characteristic operations) from structural pathology (dIc/dτ < 0; coherence is depleting without replenishment — the configuration has lost its generative function regardless of orientation).

 **Definition 8 (Soul / Mind Asymmetry):**
 The principle that in every neurodivergent architecture, the Soul and Mind dimensions contribute unequally to the characteristic profile, producing Mind-prevalent or Soul-prevalent experiential orientations within the same structural category.